gem5bootcamp/lps2024/slides/02-Using-gem5/01-stdlib.md

 ## Setting the workload

 This a slightly more convoluted way of specifying a workload.
-Here we specifying the kernel, disk image, and the command to run after booting the system.
+Here we specify the kernel, disk image, and the command to run after booting the system.

 ```python
 board.set_kernel_disk_workload(